Degree-One Rational Cherednik Algebras for the Symmetric Group: Pre-Drinfeld orbifold algebra maps

 \subsection{Pre-Drinfeld orbifold algebra maps supported only on the identity}

-We first prove a general lemma describing all $G$-invariant maps $\kappa_1:\bigwedge^2 V\to V\oplus \CC$, where $V$ is a permutation representation of $G$.
-Since Properties~(\ref{PBWconditions-0}) and~(\ref{PBWconditions-ii}) are trivially satisfied when $g=1$, this will produce pre-Drinfeld orbifold algebra maps supported only on the identity.
+We first prove a lemma that describes all $G$-invariant maps $\kappa_1\colon \bigwedge^2 V\to V\oplus \mathbb{C}$, where $G$ is any finite group and $V$ is a permutation representation of $G$.
+Since properties~\eqref{PBWconditions-0} and~\eqref{PBWconditions-ii} are trivially satisfied when $g=1$, this will produce pre-Drinfeld orbifold algebra maps supported only on the identity.
 Recall that $\kappa_1$ is $G$-invariant if and only if

-for all $g$ in $G$ and $u,v\in V$.
+for all $g$ in~$G$ and $u,v\in V$.
 The following lemma shows that how $G$ acts on a set of representative basis vector pairs determines a $G$-invariant linear cochain.